MikeBishop/http-misc-extensions/draft-bishop-quic-qpack.md

 insert instruction will specify the index being modified.
 While any index MAY be chosen for a new entry, smaller numbers will yield better compression performance.
 Once an index has been assigned, its value is immutable for the lifetime of that dynamic table.

-(Note: Changing values re-introduces strong ordering requirements this draft attempts to eliminate.
-Deleting entries is effectively a change of the value to null.
-Suggestions for adding
-this feature without such requirements are welcome.)
+In order to improve resiliency to reordering, an encoder MAY send multiple insert instructions for the same value to the same index.
+However, any attempt to insert a different value to an occupied index is a fatal error.

 The dynamic table is still constrained to the size specified by the receiver.
 An attempt to add a header to the dynamic table which causes